Oscar Mayer sent us all the fixings to host a hotdog-tasting party. It was a great excuse to make a bunch of silly hot dog shaped cakes for dessert!

 I started by baking a pound cake in an 8.5 x 4.5 in. loaf pan.
 I borrowed the pans from my neighbor, since my usual 9 x 5 in. loaf pans looked too wide to make a good bun.
-I thought the color of the pound cake was just right, so I didn't frost it.
-Plus, my fondant skills are not good enough to turn out a cake like this one.
+I thought the color of the pound cake was just right, so I didn’t frost it.

 The hot dog is made of two Twinkies, with one end trimmed on each so they fit flush together.
-I centered a Twinkie on top of a pound cake and made small slits to mark the width of the "hot dog."
-Next, I cut the pound cake with a bread knife as shown.
-I saved the middle of the cake to make "french fries" with a crinkle cutter.
+I centered a Twinkie on top of a pound cake and made small slits to mark the width of the “hot dog.”
+Next, I cut the pound cake with a bread knife.
+I saved the middle of the cake to make “french fries” with a crinkle cutter.

 A Wilton #5 round decorating tip was just right for piping the “mustard.”
 Diced up green gummy bears made a nice relish.
 I fashioned a couple of coffee filters into a hot dog tray.
 And don’t forget the little casing marks at the ends of the hot dog!
 A toothpick was perfect for that!

 Voila!
 Here you have a bunch of giant Oscar Mayer Hot Dog Cakes!